Golden Knights joins Rangers, Blues for historic NHL playoff starts

 That team dubbed itself the “Golden Misfits,” and three of the remaining players from that club scored all five goals in the clincher against the Oilers.

 “It's been a roller coaster of a six years for sure,” said Jonathan Marchessault, who had a natural hat trick Sunday.
 "I'm definitely really proud of that (Misfits) term.
 It was something that we started, and we were a bunch of nobodies.
 We have six left right now, and we definitely still have a chip on our shoulder.”

-Dallas will stand in the Knights' way of reaching the cup final when the Western Conference-deciding series begins Friday in Las Vegas.
+Dallas or Seattle will stand in the Knights' way of reaching the cup final when the Western Conference-deciding series begins this week.

 Even if the Knights fall short, what they have accomplished is nothing short of remarkable, even at a time when expansion rules were loosened to give them, and the now second-year Kraken, more of a chance to win.